 - Your bank statement may as well double as your proof of residency and proof of income if you receive your paycheck via direct deposit.

 Apart from the paperwork mentioned above, the lender will also need to do a quick inspection of your vehicle (not a lengthy procedure, though) to determine whether it qualifies for a car title loan.
-They will check the mileage and ensure that it runs properly, which will help them put a price tag on the vehicle and figure out the maximum loan amount they can give you.
+They will check the mileage and ensure that it runs properly, which will help them put a price tag on the vehicle and figure out the maximum loan amount your East Las Vegas title loan company can give you.

 What To Do If You Lost Your Vehicle’s Title